Savelor/SQLAIRefactor/docs/SQLinjection.md

 - User input (e.g., @cityname) is directly concatenated into the query string.
 - Attackers can inject arbitrary SQL code (for example: '; DROP TABLE dbo.TabX;--).
 - Root cause: the application mixes code and data within a single SQL string.
+The following example illustrates code that may be vulnerable to a SQL injection attack:

 ```sql
  CREATE PROCEDURE [dbo].[usp_testInj]